 Dogs are unable to sweat through their skin in the same way that we do.
 But that doesn’t mean that they don’t sweat.
 Despite having a few sweat glands primarily on their paws and in their ear canals.
 This is not the most efficient way of cooling down for our dogs.

 Dogs are much more sensitive to heat than we are.
 So they need an effective way of regulating their body temperature.
 For the most part, dogs pant to keep cool.
 Panting cools the warm air through a process of evaporation on the way to the lungs.

 Honing their sense of smell

 Since a dog’s nose is an amazing piece of kit, they can exhale through a distinct part of their nose while protecting smells in a separate chamber.
-As your dog continues to sniff you may notice that the more they work, the wetter their nose gets.
-This is because as they work they produce even more scent capturing secretion.
+As your dog continues to sniff, you may notice that the more they work, the wetter their nose gets.
+This is because as they work, they produce even more scent-capturing mucus.

 Since our dog’s noses are such an important piece of equipment, it makes sense to keep them in tip-top shape.
-As our dogs have only one way of doing this; they lick their noses a lot.
-This instinct increases after they have eaten, taken a drink or have been outside experiencing and sniffing their environment.
+As our dogs have only one way of doing this, they lick their noses a lot.
+This instinct increases after eating, taking a drink, or being outside experiencing and sniffing their environment.

 Before you get excited about your dog’s ability to heal wounds with its tongue, It’s worth mentioning that there is a lot of other things in there too.
-So if your dog fancies trying to provide you with a maintenance overhaul, you may want to reach for the soap and water afterwards!
+So if your dog fancies trying to provide you with a maintenance overhaul, you may want to reach for the soap and water afterward!

-These are the most popular theories as to why are dogs noses always wet.
+These are the most popular theories as to why are dogs’ noses always wet.
 Of course, it’s probably a combination of all three that keep our canine snouts damp.
 But does it mean that if a dog’s nose is dry that it’s a sign of ill health?
 Not necessarily.
 Dog’s noses vary a lot.
 Some dogs have wetter or drier noses than others.

 Even those dogs that seem to have wet noses all the time will experience moisture changes during the day.
 If you check your pets while sleeping, you will probably notice that it isn’t quite as damp as when they are awake.

 So what can affect a dog’s nose?
-Many factors can affect how wet a dog’s nose is including
+Many factors can affect how wet a dog’s nose is, including

 - Laying near a source of heat like a radiator